-View Winter through the lens of Traditional Chinese Medicine (TCM), and discover how to adapt your diet and lifestyle to enjoy this season in optimal health.
+View this season through the lens of Traditional Chinese Medicine (TCM), and discover how to adapt your diet and lifestyle to enjoy each season in optimal health.
 TCM considers your health within the broad context of all the factors that affect your life, including the changing seasons.

 Winter is a time for hibernation and internal reflection

 Winter is the end of a natural cycle.
 Many may equate winter with death.
 However, even within nature, there is an emphasis on yin.
 During Winter, aspects of receptiveness, introspection, and storage become dominant.
 Cold and darkness drive one to seek warmth, and there is a quality of quiet restfulness.
 Work is still getting done, just not to the same extent as is typical in other seasons.

 Humans, like most animals, tend to slow down during the colder months, and in the process pack on a few pounds.
 This is ok.
 Winter is the time to rest, meditate, strengthen your spirituality, and store physical energy (aka weight gain).
 Although this is the time for slowing down, it is still important to keep the body moving.
 Yoga or Tai Chi are excellent forms of exercise this time of year to keep the body flexible.